High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Best subset selection

 In the following theorem, we show that $r>1$ is sufficient for BSS to achieve asymptotic exact recovery.
 Recall that $n = \floor{p^k}$ with $0 < k < 1$. \begin{theorem} Let $r>1$ and write $\delta = r-1$.
 Then there exists a universal positive constant $C_0$ such that whenever we have

 \end{theorem}

 In order for BSS to achieve model consistency, we need to ensure that the maximum spurious correlation, i.e., correlation between the spurious variables and the response, is well controlled so that the best subset does not involve any false discovery.
 One important ingredient of our analysis is the asymptotic distribution of the maximum spurious correlation due to \cite{fan2018discoveries}, based on which we can derive the sharp constant in the minimum signal strength for BSS to be model-consistent.
-It is worth emphasis that pursuing the exact asymptotic distributions is crucial to obtain constant-sharp results; typically, standard non-asymptotic analysis can only yield optimal rates rather than optimal constants.
+It is worth emphasizing that pursuing the exact asymptotic distributions is crucial to obtain constant-sharp results; typically, standard non-asymptotic analysis can only yield optimal rates rather than optimal constants.
+Detailed proof can be found in Section B.1 of the supplementary material.

 Note also that Theorem \ref{thm: tight phase transition boundary for ML} requires $s$ to grow slowly.
 Given that we have at least $\binom{p-s}{s}$ spurious models and that this number increases with respect to $s$ when $s$ is small, a larger $s$ implies higher maximum spurious correlation due to randomness and thus thinner chance for the best subset to remain the true model.